 I pay higher than basic rate tax - how do I get the extra tax relief?

 You probably already know that the government tops up your pension by adding basic rate tax relief of 20% to all your personal contributions (up to the maximum of 100% of your relevant UK earnings or £2,880 if this is greater).
-But did you know that, if you pay income tax at higher than basic rate - either as a UK or Scottish taxpayer, you’re entitled to extra tax relief on top of this?
+But did you know that, if you pay tax at a rate higher than basic rate, you're entitled to extra tax relief on top of this?

 You can claim this by either: